Exam invigilator: General duties

-Before the exam

-Before the start of the examination, exam invigilators must be fully briefed and trained before carrying out the task of invigilation in their respective venues.
-It is essential that exam invigilators familiarize themselves with the appropriate examination regulations and procedures before attending the examination hall.

-Exam invigilators should arrive at the examination hall at least one hour before the start of the examination to report for their duty and remain for an additional hour after the exams to collect and wrap up the examination scripts.

-Before the candidates arrive, exam invigilators must prepare the examination venue by placing the required answer booklets, reference booklets, candidate numbers and other supplementary materials on candidates' desks.
-They must make sure that the time of the clock at the examination venue is set correctly and necessary instructions are clearly displayed at the front of the examination hall for the candidates.
-They should also help direct students to their seats and prohibit the entrance of forbidden items such as mobile phones, smart watch, headphones, portable audio/video/gaming devices and textbooks at the examination hall.

 During the exam

 During the examination, all exam invigilators must give their whole attention to the examination process.
 At this time, they must be vigilant, mobile and attentive and should not perform any other tasks throughout the examination’s duration.

 At this time, exam invigilators must respond to queries from candidates immediately and assist the candidates as per their needs.
 Within the first 30 minutes of the examination, the invigilators should take the attendance of the candidates in the attendance record sheet and sign it before submitting it to the Chief Invigilator.
 While checking the attendance, they must also check the candidate's name, candidate number, passport, admit card or examination entrance card etc.

 Exam invigilators must deal with students who arrive late at the examination venue and record their attendance and consult with the Chief Invigilator to determine whether extra time will be granted to such candidates or not.

 Invigilators must not permit candidates to leave the examination hall room during the first 1-hour and the last 15 minutes of the examination.
 They should also take immediate actions in case of candidates caught cheating during the examination and report to the Chief Invigilator.
 If unauthorized materials are found inside the examination hall, they should remove them immediately.
 In the event of an emergency or fire alarm, invigilators should follow the emergency exit procedures and lead the candidates safely outside the examination hall.

 Invigilators must be as quiet as possible during the examination duration but also remain vigilant to the candidates.
 They should not explain any questions asked by the candidates or allow any other person to ask questions of, or read answers to, the candidates.